mbuczko/cerber-roles/README.md

 # Usage

-Having both permissions and roles already defined how to reach them in a request?
-A `wrap-permissions` middleware has been exposed which together with [cerber's](https://github.com/mbuczko/cerber-oauth2-provider) `cerber.handlers/wrap-authorized` populates principal's roles and permissions in ring-based HTTP request.
+Ok, so permissions and roles are already defined.
+Now, how to make them showing up in a request?

+A `wrap-permissions` middleware is an answer.
+It bases on a context set up by companion middleware - `wrap-authorized` (described [here](https://github.com/mbuczko/cerber-oauth2-provider)) and populates roles and permissions within authorized principal.

 Let's walk through all the routes configuration basing on popular compojure to see how it works.